briandrum/codes.forchagrin.com/_chapters/chapter-1351-safety-during-building-operations.md

 ## 1351.99   Penalty

-(Editor’s note: See Section 1303.99 for general Code penalty if no specific penalty is provided.)
+(Editor's note: See Section 1303.99 for general Code penalty if no specific penalty is provided.)